Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Results

-The trends are in many ways similar to the attack track.
-One can improve over the baselines if the model hasn't been protected before.
-The part of the improvement comes from the improvement of the model quality for clean data, as we use the harmonic mean of the quality for clean and attacked data for evaluation.
-We also note while weaker attacks lead to minor effects, the defences significantly degrades when being put against stronger attacks.
+Clearly, one can improve over the baselines if the model hasn't been protected before.
+Part of the improvement comes from the improvement of the model quality for clean data, as we use the harmonic mean of the quality for clean and attacked data for evaluation.
+While weaker attacks lead to minor effects, with the highest score of $0.72$ being higher than the quality of the initial model, the defenses significantly degrade when put against stronger attacks.
 For tournament phases, the protected models' scores are close to baselines.
-We also note a slight improvement if we compare the first and the second checkpoints.
-The model would be significantly better defended after two weeks of efforts making it an estimation of how much time do we need to break the model.
-Finally, during the last month of the competition there were no improvement in robustness, suggesting that we need more information and better data to make further progress.
+We also note a slight improvement when comparing the first and the second checkpoints.
+The model would be significantly better defended after two weeks of effort, making it an estimation of how much time we need to break the model.
+Finally, during the last month of the competition, there was no improvement, suggesting that the models reached protection from the baseline attack.

-\paragraph{Defence versus attack quality}
+\subsubsection{Defence versus attack quality}

-During the black box tournament stage of a competition, participants submit their defended models and their attacked sequences of transactions.
-These attacks and defended models stand against each other.
-The number of participants at this stage was $10$ for both attacks and defenses.
-They were selected as the ones that had the top $10$ scores during the previous non-tournament stage.
-There were two tournament stages, but the results for them are similar, so we provide detailed information only for the second one.
+During the black box tournament stage, participants submit their defended models and attacked transactions sequences, standing against each other.
+There were two tournament stages, but the results for them are similar, so we show details only for the second~one.

-We present the ROC AUC decrease for each pair of attack and defense in Figure~\ref{fig:comp_matrix}.
-We also provide scores for all attacks and defenses sorted by their median values in Appendix.
+The ROC AUC decreases for each pair of attack and defense are in Figure~\ref{fig:comp_matrix}.
+We also provide scores for all attacks and defenses sorted by their median values in Appendix \ref{sec:roc_auc_decrease}.
 The solutions significantly differ in quality.
-That's true for both attacks and defense.
-Also, despite pure black-box nature of this phase, we still see defenses and attacks with either almost zero decrease of ROC AUC and about $0.05$ decrease of ROC AUC on average, suggesting that even in this regime one can either defend or attack a model.
-We also see, that the attack transfers: there is small number of attacks that perform well for some models, but have bad quality on average.
+Despite the pure black-box nature of this phase, we still see defenses and attacks with almost zero decrease in ROC AUC and about a $0.05$ decrease of ROC AUC on average, suggesting that even in this regime, one can defend and attack.
+Moreover, the attack transfers, as ROC AUC degradations of defended models correlate.